EAA Chapter 12

 Do you have a project where you need some extra volunteer help or just want to convey some knowledge, let us know and we can put out a call.

 The Rutan Aircraft Flying Experience (RAFE) is restoring several aircraft that were designed by Burt Rutan.
 You maybe familiar with one of his more popular designs, the LongEZ.
-They are looking for volunteers to help.
+They are looking for volunteers to help work on these aircraft at their hangar on Ellington Field.
 You may find out more and volunteer here: RAFE Volunteer

 HAVE NEWS TO SHARE or Update on Your Project?